dcfrenci/AdventOfCode2023/README.md

 To see the problems' text: [link](https://adventofcode.com/)

-To see the leaderboard: [link](https://adventofcode.com/2023/leaderboard/private/view/2667791)
+To see the leaderboard: [link](https://adventofcode.com/2023/leaderboard/private/view/2667791) (to login into UNI-MORE leaderboard use: 2667791-de006f7d)

 ## What is it?